ztalab/ZAPortal/README.md

 # Compiles and hot-reloads for development
 npm run serve

-# Compiles and minifies for productio
+# Compiles and minifies for production
 npm run build
 ```